electron/electron/docs/tutorial/notifications.md

 ## macOS

-Notifications are straight-forward on macOS, you should however be aware of [Apple's Human Interface guidelines regarding notifications](https://developer.apple.com/library/mac/documentation/UserExperience/Conceptual/OSXHIGuidelines/NotificationCenter.html).
+Notifications are straight-forward on macOS, but you should be aware of [Apple's Human Interface guidelines regarding notifications](https://developer.apple.com/library/mac/documentation/UserExperience/Conceptual/OSXHIGuidelines/NotificationCenter.html).

-Note that notifications are limited to 256 bytes in size - and will be truncated if you exceed that limit.
+Note that notifications are limited to 256 bytes in size and will be truncated if you exceed that limit.

 ### Advanced Notifications

-Later versions of macOS allow for notifications with an input field, allowing the user to quickly respond to a notification.
+Later versions of macOS allow for notifications with an input field, allowing the user to quickly reply to a notification.
 In order to send notifications with an input field, use the userland module [node-mac-notifier](https://github.com/CharlieHess/node-mac-notifier).

 ### Do not disturb / Session State